 · Being a team player

 And so on.
-In essence, they represent one’s ability to work hand-in-hand with others.
+In essence, they represent one’s ability to work hand in hand with others.
 Think about it.
 Will you call the same taxi company again if the driver was rude to you the first time?
 Would you call a plumber again that ripped you off the first time?

-I’m guessing that the answer is “no”.
+My guess is that the answer is “no”.

-Why are Soft Skills Important in Getting and Retaining Customers?
+Why Are Soft Skills Important in Getting and Retaining Customers?

 Anyone who works with clients and customers wants to find new and keep old ones.
 But this can’t be done without having soft skills.
 There is more to having the technical know-how if you want to retain customers and bring new ones.
 Can you also work closely with others in solving different problems?
 Do you crack under pressure?
 Are you able to communicate clearly with your team?
 You may not have all of these, but that’s okay.
 Soft skills can be developed and improved.